Grand Theft Auto V: Gameplay

 Grand Theft Auto V is an action-adventure game played from either a third-person or first-person perspective.
 (Note: The first-person view is not available in the PlayStation 3 and Xbox 360 versions of the game.)
 Players complete missions—linear scenarios with set objectives—to progress through the story.
 Outside of the missions, players may freely roam the open world.
 Composed of the San Andreas open countryside area, and its fictional Blaine County and city of Los Santos, the world is much larger in area than earlier entries in the series.
 (Note: Art director Aaron Garbut estimated that it is large enough to fit the game worlds of Red Dead Redemption, Grand Theft Auto: San Andreas and Grand Theft Auto IV inside of it.)
-It may be fully explored after the game's beginning without restriction, although story progress unlocks more gameplay content.
+It may be fully explored after the opening prologue without restriction, although story progress unlocks more gameplay content.

 Players can take cover behind objects during firefights to avoid taking damage from enemies.

 Players use melee attacks, firearms and explosives to fight enemies, (Note: Accessed via a pop-up "weapon wheel" that features eight slots corresponding to different weapon types) and may run, jump, swim or use vehicles to navigate the world.
 (Note: Players can alternatively hail taxicabs that drive to specific destinations.)
 To accommodate the map's size, the game introduces vehicle types absent in its predecessor Grand Theft Auto IV, such as fixed-wing aircraft.
 In combat, auto-aim and a cover system may be used to assist against enemies.
 Should players take damage, their health meter will gradually regenerate to its halfway point.
 (Note: Health is fully replenished by using first aid kits or consuming food and drink.)
 Players respawn at hospitals when their health depletes.
 If players commit crimes, law enforcement may respond as indicated by a "wanted" meter in the heads-up display (HUD).
 Stars displayed on the meter indicate the current wanted level (for example, at the maximum five-star level, police helicopters and SWAT teams swarm to lethally dispatch players).
 (Note: Players arrested or killed by officers during missions may restart from the last checkpoint.)
 Officers will search for players who leave the wanted vicinity.
 The meter enters a cool-down mode and eventually recedes when players are hidden from the officers' line of sight that displays on the mini-map for a period of time.
 (Note: Players may take alternative evasive measures like respraying their vehicle at chop shops, which instantly erases the wanted level.)